Iretha/design-patterns/src/com/smdev/structural/flyweight/flyweight.md

 ---

 ## What problems does it solve?
-It solves memory issues and lowers the needed memory.
+It solves memory issues and lowers the needed memory and can be used for caching.
 You can optimize the memory and lower RAM usage by dividing the objects into two parts:
 - shareable (intrinsic) state
 - non-shareable (extrinsic) state.